mcore1976/sim7000gpstracker/README.md

 OTHER INFO :

-The solution has low power consumption because it is utilizing SLEEP MODE on SIM7000 module (only on BK-7000 board) and switches on GPS only when needed.
 I have found that on the board BK-7000 it is better to get rid of PWR LED (cut off)  because it is taking few mA of current thus unnecessary increasing power consumption - keep that in mind.
 Generally speaking SIM7000 board is not so  power efficient as SIM800L because contains GPS/GNSS block.

+The solution has low power consumption because it is utilizing SLEEP MODE on SIM7000 module (only on BK-7000 board) and switches on GPS only when needed.
-The ATMEGA328P must be active all the time because my BK-7000 board does not have SIM7000 RING/RI pin exposed (which can be used to wake up ATMEGA via hardware interrupt).
+Meanwhile the microcontroller -  ATMEGA328P - must be active all the time because my BK-7000 board does not have SIM7000 RING/RI pin exposed (which can be used to wake up ATMEGA via hardware interrupt).
 In this design DTR pin of SIM7000 module is used to sleepmode manipulation (when  coming out of sleepmode the DTR pin must be held LOW for at least 50msec).
 Measured power consumption for whole gps tracker is 14mA when SIM7000 is in sleepmode with PWR LED on, but by getting PWR LED out the current lowers to 8mA.

-When SIM7000 module sends SMS/GPRS data it it may draw a lot of current ( up to 2A ) in short peaks so it is crucial to use good cables and thick copper lines for GND and VCC on PCB.
-This is the main issue people face when dealing with SIMCOM modules.
+When SIM7000 module sends data over the air it may draw a lot of current ( up to 2A for GSM connectivity, up to 0.6A for LTE connectivity) in very short peaks so it is crucial to use good cables and thick copper lines for GND and VCC on PCB.
+This is the main issue people face when dealing with all SIMCOM modules.
 The voltage may additionaly drop during this situation so that is why such big capacitor is in use.

-The tracker as designed will  be powered  from USB 5V Powerbank - it is good to use the cheapest USB powerbanks that do not have current sensor.
-Remember that GPS tracker will draw LOW current ( lower than 14mA).
+The tracker as designed will  be powered  from USB 5V / 2Amp Powerbank - it is good to use the cheapest USB powerbanks that do not have current sensor.
+Remember that GPS tracker during standby will draw LOW current ( lower than 14mA during 99% time of its work).
 Some advanced powerbanks tend to switch off USB 5V when they find out that there is very little current consumed.
 If you have Powerbank with signalling LED then I suggest to get rid of this LED to reduce power drain on Powerbank.
 By adding LM1804/LM317/LM7805 circuit or DC-DC buck converter (LM2596) you may adopt design to power from +12V car battery.